Hello again!

 Let’s Do Business Group

-At the moment The Disability Force is just Michelle, but her goal is to scale as the Disability Force is meant to be much bigger than just her.
+At the moment, The Disability Force is just me, but my goal is to scale because the Disability Force is meant to be so much bigger than me!

-If Michelle’s coaching approach, credentials and personal story resonate with you, she would love to hear from you and help you with your Disability Coaching and training needs.
+If my approach, credentials and personal story resonate with you, I would love to hear from you and help you with your Disability & Inclusion Coaching and training needs.